finsberg/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     Now you can make your changes locally.

-5. When you\'re done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with
+5. When you're done making changes, check that your changes pass flake8, static type checking and the tests, including testing other Python versions with
     tox:

     ``` {.shell}
-    $ flake8 {{ cookiecutter.project_slug }} tests
+    $ make lint
-    $ python setup.py test or pytest
+    $ make type
-    $ tox
+    $ make test
     ```

     To get flake8 and tox, just pip install them into your virtualenv.